The Mystery Of Mast Cell Activation Syndrome [MCAS]:

 ‘I was so sick and pretty much bed-bound for a couple of years.
 My parents had to help me to the bathroom two feet away,’ Jennifer said.
 ‘No doctor seemed to have any clue what was happening.’

-In 2013, Jennifer was diagnosed with postural orthostatic tachycardia syndrome (POTS – a dysautonomia syndrome), which is marked by a drop in blood pressure when standing.
+In 2013, Jennifer was diagnosed with postural orthostatic tachycardia syndrome (POTS – a dysautonomia syndrome), which is marked by an increase in heart rate when standing.
 That same year, she was also diagnosed with Ehlers-Danlos syndrome (EDS), a group of genetic disorders that primarily affect connective tissue in skin, joints and blood vessel walls.

 But neither diagnosis seemed to account for all of Jennifer’s difficulties, which continued to become more severe.
 At times, she felt the tissues of her throat closing—a life-threatening occurrence known as anaphylaxis.